zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    that happens to utilize extension headers frequently.

-   :c: The connection the packet is part of.
+   :param c: The connection the packet is part of.

-   :p: Information from the header of the packet that triggered the event.
+   :param p: Information from the header of the packet that triggered the event.

    .. zeek:see:: new_packet tcp_packet packet_contents esp_packet